tschwecke/harvey/README.md

 Actions
 -------
 The previous section on variables showed you how to use variables, but it didn't show you how to set them.
 This is where actions come in.
 Actions allow you to perform, well, an "action" on the results of a test step.
-Currently only the "$set" and "$replace" actions are supported, but more may be added in the future.
+Currently only the "$set", "$extract", $replace", and "$random" actions are supported, but more may be added in the future.
 Here is an example of setting a token variable:

 	{
 		"id": "auth_token",